OneDaijo/daijo-contracts/Specification.md

 ###### The following is a map of the files in the contracts repository.
 Each box represents a contract, interface, or library, and is color coded accordingly.
 Note that both green and blue refer to the same technical object--a contract--and are only seperated to represent contracts that are inherited from (blue) differently from contracts that only inherit others (green).
 An arrow drawn from file X pointing at file Y represents 'Y inherits from X'.
 The rounded arrows originating from the libraries indicate that a file imports that library, as opposed to contractual inheritance.
 <br/><br/>

-#### TODO: Update diagrams.
+#### //TODO: Update diagrams.
 Original diagrams left in for illustrative purposes
 Layout option 1:
 ![Inheritance Diagram](https://github.com/WorldRapidFinance/wrf/blob/Specification-Document/InheritanceLayout1.jpg "Inheritance Diagram") <br/>
 Layout option 2: